 Lack of a regulated diet: imbalance in feeding schedules and bad eating habits can cause malnutrition, among other long-term illnesses and indigestion.

-Breakfast, lunch and dinner should always be taken at the right time and are the basic meals that the body needs for a good performance.
+Breakfast, lunch, and dinner should always be taken at the right time and are the body’s essential meals for good performance.

-Bodily diseases: no individual is absolved of suffering from any disease that decreases, reduces or eliminates the appetite and leaving food intake for prolonged periods can generate malnutrition.
+Bodily diseases: no individual is absolved of suffering from any condition that decreases, reduces, or eliminates the appetite, and leaving food intake for prolonged periods can generate malnutrition.

-Lack of exercise or sports activities: malnutrition can also be caused by lack of physical activity by slowing down the digestive process which does not allow the body to absorb nutrients from food.
+Lack of exercise or sports activities: malnutrition can also be caused by a lack of physical activity by slowing the digestive process, which does not allow the body to absorb nutrients from food.

-Lack of nutritious food: people who suffer from eating disorders such as anorexia nervosa may have problems maintaining adequate levels of nutrition.
+Lack of nutritious food: people who suffer from eating disorders such as anorexia nervosa may have problems maintaining adequate nutrition levels.

-Dysphagia : some may have difficulty eating due to the painful condition of the teeth as well as the blockage of the throat caused by other diseases.
+Dysphagia: some may have difficulty eating due to the painful condition of the teeth and the blockage of the throat caused by other diseases.

-Poverty: very often poverty is another important reason behind malnutrition.
+Poverty: very often, poverty is another crucial reason behind malnutrition.
 People can not afford to buy nutritious food, which degenerates their body in the short or long term resulting in malnutrition.